dougeby/IntuneDocs/intune/app-sdk-xamarin.md

        IntuneMAMEnrollmentManager.Instance.LoginAndEnrollAccount([NullAllowed] string identity);
       ```

-## Enabling app protection policies in your Android mobile app
+## Enabling Intune app protection policies in your Android mobile app
 For Xamarin-based Android apps not using a UI framework, you need to read and follow the [Intune App SDK for Android Developer Guide](app-sdk-android.md).
 For your Xamarin-based Android app, you need to replace class, methods, and activities with their MAM equivalent based on the [table](app-sdk-android.md#replace-classes-methods-and-activities-with-their-mam-equivalent) included in the guide.
 If your app doesn’t define an `android.app.Application` class, you need to create one and ensure that you inherit from `MAMApplication`.

 For Xamarin Forms and other UI frameworks, we have provided a tool called `MAM.Remapper`.
 The tool accomplishes the class replacement for you.
 However, you need to do the following steps: